Open calls in doctoral studies, third period

-Starting from the 2022/2023 academic year in most cases the admitted doctoral student will work as junior research fellow at the university.
+In most cases, the admitted doctoral student will work as a junior research fellow at the university.
+The junior research fellow's salary is comparable to the Estonian average (in 2025 the minimum salary rate of junior research fellows is 1,950 euros per month for full-time work, net salary ca. 1490 euros).
 In some cases, admission may be for a study place without a work contract.
+Details are specified in each open call announcement.
 Read more about status and funding of doctoral students.

 In the Faculty of Science and Technology, all candidates must submit a motivation letter and a CV in the Dreamapply together with the application.
 Candidates will be assessed on the basis of a motivation letter and an entrance interview. (except for the science education, where a draft for doctoral project must be submitted instead of a motivation letter).
 Candidates will apply for announced projects.